PECVD: Solving TSV Gap Challenges for Advanced Packaging

 Flexibility and versatility

-Our Ultra Pmax tool is highly versatile, capable of depositing a wide range of materials, including SiO2, Si3N4, ON/ON, TEOS, APF(C), DARC (SiON), NFDARC (SiOC), NDC (SiCN), ODC (SiCO), and ACL (C3H6) for logic, 3DNAND, DRAM, and advanced packaging applications.
-Manufacturers can leverage this versatility to optimize their processes and expand their capabilities.
+Our Ultra Pmax™ tool is highly versatile, supporting a wide range of dielectric and specialty film applications used across logic, memory, power and advanced packaging manufacturing environments.
+The tool can deposit a wide range of materials, including SiO2, Si3N4, ON/ON, TEOS, APF(C), DARC (SiON), NFDARC (SiOC), NDC (SiCN), ODC (SiCO) and ACL (C3H6) for logic, 3D NAND, DRAM and advanced packaging applications.
+This flexibility allows manufacturers to leverage a common platform for multiple process steps while adapting to evolving packaging architectures and integration schemes.